-- position of the coarse current knob (knob 5).
-Otherwise, skip this step. - f) Turn the coarse current knob to minimum position or slightly above zero while still keeping the CV light on.
-Use knobs 6 and 7 to set the voltage to desired charging voltage recommended by the battery manufacturer. - g) Stop the output, then connect the battery while making sure that the polarity is correct (+ to + and to -).
+f) Turn the coarse current knob (3) to minimum position or slightly above zero while still keeping the CV light on.
+Use knobs 12 and 13 to set the voltage to desired charging voltage recommended by the battery manufacturer. g) Connect the battery while making sure that the polarity is correct (+ to + and - to -).
 Disconnect the battery immediately if you made a mistake.
-For output > 10A, you must use the rear terminals.
+For output more than 10A, you must use the rear terminals.